aalrashaid/Cheatsheet/Laravel production.md

-To set up a Laravel project for production, follow these steps:
+Certainly!
+Here's the updated list of steps for setting up a Laravel project for production, including the addition of the `storage:link` step:

 1. Install Composer Dependencies:
    Run the following command to install the required PHP dependencies using Composer: